Glacis: Ancient fortifications

 A glacis could also appear in ancient fortresses, such as the one the ancient Egyptians built at Semna in Nubia.
-Here it was used by them to prevent enemy siege engines from weakening defensive walls.
+Here it was used to prevent enemy siege engines from weakening defensive walls.

 Hillforts in Britain started to incorporate glacis around 350 BC.
 Those at Maiden Castle, Dorset were 25 m high.

 Medieval fortifications

 Krak des Chevaliers, a medieval Crusader castle in Syria.
 The south face of the inner ward with its steep glacis.

 Glacises, also called taluses, were incorporated into medieval fortifications to strengthen the walls against undermining, to hamper escalades and so that missiles dropped from the battlements would ricochet off the glacis into attacking forces.

 Towards the end of the medieval period some castles were modified to make them defensible against cannons.
 Glacis of earthen slopes faced with stones were placed in front of the curtain walls and bastions (towers) to absorb the impact of cannon shots, or to deflect them.
 Towers were lowered to the same height as the curtain walls and converted into gun platforms.